 Ten tips for Working from Deferral to Acceptance

-Getting deferred from a college are good and bad things at the same time.
+Getting deferred from a college is painful yet full of promise.
 It is good because the college is still interested in you and has put you into the regular applicant pool.
 It is good because the college can now see your fall grades and learn more about you.
 It is bad because the odds of deferred admissions are lower than applying regular, and waiting another four months for a potentially negative answer is agony.
 So these tips are all prefaced on the assumption that you are submitting other outstanding other applications.
 You will find a college that suits you and makes you happy!!!!

 1. When your first trimester or semester grades come out, write an updated email/letter of interest to the school.